-This methodology permits the calculation of the maximum interference median field strength Eimed at the DTT receiver input for a given ΔLP.
+This methodology permits the calculation of the maximum interference median field strength Eimed at the DTT receiver antenna for a given ΔLP.
 From Eimed, the maximum WSD EIRP can be calculated for different scenarios according to specific path loss values and antenna configurations.

-Understanding the calculation of the maximum interference median field strength Eimed at the DTT receiver input for a given ΔLP
+Understanding the calculation of the maximum interference median field strength Eimed at the DTT receiver antenna input for a given ΔLP

 By definition, the location probability at the DTT service coverage edge is LP=95%.
 From ECC Report 159, the minimum median field strength for fixed outdoor DTT reception is Ewmed_ref=56.21 dBμV/m.

-The median field strength of the wanted signal at the DTT receiver input Ewmed for LP=95% is illustrated in Figure 7.
-It is thus determined as follows.
+Figure 7 illustrates the distribution of the wanted signal field strength at the DTT receiver antenna input for LP=95%.

 Figure 7 - Median field strength of the wanted signal for LP=95%.

-0.95=PrEwmed>56.21=Q56.21-Ewmed5.5→Ewmed=65.26 dBμV/m.
+0.95=PrEw>Emin=QEmin -56.215.5→Emin=47.16 dBμV/m.

-The median field strength at the coverage edge for LP=95%, Ewmed=65.26 dBμV/m, corresponds to -68.20 dBm, value coherent with the target mean received signal level for LP=95% in ECC Report 159 – Table 1.
+The minimum field strength at the coverage edge, Emin=47.16 dBμV/m, corresponds to -86.29 dBm.

 Location probability (LP) can be directly calculated from the median field strength of the wanted signal at the DTT receiver, Ewmed, as expressed below:

-LP=PrEwmed>Ewmed_ref=QEwmed_ref-Ewmedσw.
+LP=PrEw>Emin=QEmin-Ewmedσw.

-The maximum interference median field strength Eimed at the DTT receiver input for a given ΔLP is obtained by Monte Carlo simulations.
+The maximum interference median field strength Eimed at the DTT receiver antenna for a given ΔLP is obtained by Monte Carlo simulations.
 For instance, for ΔLP=0.1% at the coverage edge, where LP=95%, LPWSD=94.9%.
 Then, the interference median field strength Eimed to be found by simulations is such that:

-LPWSD=PrEwmed>Ewmed_ref+Eimed=0.949,
+LPWSD=PrEw>Emin+Ei=0.949,

-where the field strengths are summed in linear scale, and Ewmed and Eimed are defined as the statistical variables below:
+where the field strengths are summed in linear scale, and Ew and Ei are defined as the statistical variables below:

-Ewmed [dBμV/m] ~ NEwmed=65.26 dBμV/m, σw=5.5
+Ew [dBμV/m] ~ NEwmed=56.21 dBμV/m, σw=5.5

-Eimed [dBμV/m] ~ NEimed, σI=3.5.
+Ei [dBμV/m] ~ NEimed, σI=3.5.

 Simulations were carried out over 1,000 trials and 1,000 random variable samples per trial.
 Table 1 gives the theoretical and the simulated values of LP for different wanted median field strengths Ewmed from the coverage edge until the location where the median field strength is 10 dB higher than Ewmed at the edge.
-The corresponding values of maximum interference field strength for ΔLP=0.1% are also presented in Table 1.
+The corresponding values of maximum interference median field strength for ΔLP=0.1% are also presented in Table 1.
+These values are calculated for a fixed DTT reception co-channel protection ratio PR0=21 dB (ECC Report 159 and SE43(11)12 contribution).

-Table 1– Relationship between Ewmed, LP, and E'imed for fixed outdoor DTT reception and ΔLP=0.1%.
+Table 1– Relationship between Ewmed, LP, and Eimed for fixed outdoor DTT reception and ΔLP=0.1%.